 - Keep temperatures low: Temperature can contribute to mold growth in carpet, with 80 F and higher is defined as high.
-Effective HVAC (air conditioning) will kill two birds with one stone as it both lowers humidity and temperatures.
+Effective HVAC will kill two birds with one stone as it both lowers humidity and temperatures.

-- Keep Your Carpet Clean: While there is no official definition of "clean," it is assumed that a carpet vacuumed on a weekly basis with a good-quality will clean a carpet enough to inhibit mold growth.
+- Keep your carpet clean: While there is no official definition of "clean," it is assumed that a carpet vacuumed on a weekly basis will clean a carpet enough to inhibit mold growth.

-- Install Man-Made Carpet Materials: Organic carpet materials such as wool are more prone to mold growth than inorganic (human-made) carpeting such as nylon or olefin.
+- Install human-made carpet materials: Organic carpet materials such as wool are more prone to mold growth than inorganic (human-made) carpeting such as nylon or olefin.